mwblevins/holbertonschool-printf/README.md

 1. Output could be any character, string, integer, percentage, hexadecimal, and more
 2. Input would be and c (character), s (string), % (percentage or modulo), d (digit), i (integer).....
 3. Formatting would be using certain specifiers: %c, %s, %d, %i, %%, and more...
-4. An example of using your code, and the output
+4. An example of using your code, and the output:

 ```
 int main(void)